irinatu17/Art-of-Tea/TESTING.md

 ## Other Testing
 - The app was constantly testing with **debugger** locally: `debug=True` throughout all the development process.
 Every time when there was an error (when app crashed), the debugger displayed an error message to the view, that allowed me to find the location of the error and fix it.
 - I also asked my friends, family members and fellow students in Slack to thoroughly test my website in different devices, try to break it and to give me a feedback about the design, functionality and their user experience.
-Some further improvement took placed to enhance UX after this testing phase.
+Some further improvement took placed to enhance UX after getting other peoples' feedback, such as:
+     - ZIP code was removed/hidden from the Checkout payment (adding `hidePostalCode: true` line to the `stripe.js` file), as confused users (this was mentioned by 2 people) and seemed to be unnecessary.
+     - Animation on scroll was removed from the Product cards, as that was pointed as unnecessary by 2 different people
+     - Overflow on the Events page was fixed
+     - Buttons colours were changed to achieve better CTA (Call to Action) effect
+     - Add to Cart button was added to the all products page as user expect has a quicker opportunity to add an item, without going to the Product details page

 <div align="right">
     <b><a href="#testing">↥ Back To Top</a></b>